fusebit/mytunnel/README.md

 ### Fusetunnel(port [,options][,callback])

 Creates a new Fusetunnel to the specified local `port`.
-Will return a Promise that resolves once you have been assigned a public localtunnel url. `options` can be used to request a specific `subdomain`.
+Will return a Promise that resolves once you have been assigned a public fusetunnel url. `options` can be used to request a specific `subdomain`.
 A `callback` function can be passed, in which case it won't return a Promise.
 This exists for backwards compatibility with the old Node-style callback API.
 You may also pass a single options object with `port` as a property.

 ```js
 const fusetunnel = require('tunnel');